-The 2017-2018 National Chaffin Luhana Anti-Distracted Driving Scholarship Essay Contest
+The 2017-2018 National Chaffin Luhana Anti-Distracted Driving Scholarship Essay Contest Has Ended

 One of the Chaffin Luhana Foundation’s missions is to drive down the staggering number of distracted driving accidents in the United States.
 The Foundation will be awarding a $2,000 scholarship to a student who helps us in this fight by submitting an inspiring personal essay.

 - Must be currently registered at an accredited high school, college, or university in the U.S.

 - Currently going into or in final year of high school or enrolled as an undergraduate student.

 - Must be under the age of 25 as of April 30, 2018.

 - Scholarship money must be used towards student housing, books, or tuition.

 Write an original 500-750 word essay about one of the following topics:

 - Personal Experience.
 Have you had a personal experience with distracted driving?
 If so, how has it impacted your life?